-TABLE 11.1 Example of (s, c)-encoding using two different values for s and c.
+FIGURE 11.6: Example of (s, c)-encoding using two different values for s and c.
+In brackets we show the starting value for all codewords having a given composition.

-number of stoppers is 6 and the number of continuers is 2.
+Table 11.6 shows how the integers smaller than 15 are encoded by using two different choices for s and c: in the first case, the number of stoppers and continuers is 4; in the second case, the number of stoppers is 6 and the number of continuers is 2.
 Notice that in both cases we correctly have s + c = 8.
 We point out that in both cases, two words of 3 bits (i.e. 6 bits) are enough to encode all the 15 integers; but, while in the former case we can encode only the first four values with one word, in the latter the values encoded using one word are six.
-This can lead to a more compressed sequence according to the skewness of the distribution of $\{1, ..., 15\}$ .
+This can lead to a more compressed sequence according to the skewness of the distribution of $\{1, \ldots, 15\}$.

 This shows, surprisingly, that can be advantageous to adapt the number of stoppers and continuers to the probability distribution of S 's values.
-Figure 11.6 further details this observation, by showing the compression ratio as a function of s, for two different distributions ZIFF and AP, the former is the classic Zipfian distribution (i.e. $P[x] \approx 1/x$ ), the latter is the distribution derived from the words of the Associated-Press collection (i.e. P[x] is the frequency of occurrence of the x-th most frequent word).
+Figure 11.7 further details this observation, by showing the compression ratio as a function of s, for two different distributions ZIFF and AP, the former is the classic Zipfian distribution (i.e. $P[x] \approx 1/x$), the latter is the distribution derived from the words of the Associated-Press collection (i.e. P[x] is the frequency of occurrence of the x-th most frequent word).
 When s is very small, the number of high frequency values encoded with one byte is also very small, but in this case c is large and therefore many words with low frequency will be encoded with few bytes.
 As s grows, we gain compression in more frequent values and loose compression in less frequent values.
 At some later point, the compression lost in the last values is larger than the compression gained in values at the beginning, and therefore the global compression ratio worsens.
 That point give us the optimal s value.
 In [1] it is shown that the minimum is unique and the authors propose an efficient algorithm to calculate that optimal s.